 Stir the mixture for 20 to 30 seconds, until a sticky dough ball forms and begins pulling away from the sides of the pan.

 Reduce heat to low-medium heat and cook, stirring, for 90 seconds.
 Remove from heat and set aside for 5 minutes.

 Beat in eggs, one at a time, along with cheeses and seasonings.

 Place heaping teaspoonfuls onto prepared baking sheets 1 inch apart.
-Bake, rotating sheets halfway through, for 25-30 minutes.
+Bake, rotating sheets halfway through, for 25 to 30 minutes.
 The gougeres are done when they are a deep golden brown and puffed.
+Serve immediately.